-Today’s recipe for Pumpkin Bread is loaded with warm spices and butterscotch chips.
+Savor a Pumpkin Bread loaded with warm spices and butterscotch chips.
 This recipe will become one of your fall favorites.

-And what’s a fall blog post without the mention of pumpkin?
+And what’s a fall without the mention of pumpkin?
 Let’s be real.
-Pumpkin is absolutely every where right now.
+Pumpkins are every where right now.
 And with good reason!
 It’s a fun color and you can do so much with this snappy little (or huge) gourd.
 Jack-O-Lanterns are ubiquitous with fall and especially Halloween.
 But did you know you can also create a beautiful floral arrangement with a pumpkin?
-For more on that lovely little treasure, please visit my blog post where I show you how to make this special table arrangement.
+For more on that lovely little treasure, enjoy my blog post where I show you how to turn a pumpkin into a special table arrangement.

 Today, let’s talk about baking with pumpkin.
 How about something like this?

-I know the world is awash with pumpkin spice lattes right now.
-So how about something a little bit different?
-This Chocolate and Butterscotch Chip Pumpkin bread is not exactly a bread and not exactly a cake.
+While the world is awash with pumpkin spice lattes, how about trying something a little bit different?
+Chocolate and Butterscotch Chip Pumpkin bread is not exactly a bread and not exactly a cake.
 It’s somewhere in between and it’s utter perfection!

 The texture of this Pumpkin Bread is incredibly moist!
 And the surprise of the butterscotch chips inside make it an absolutely delightful treat!
 I was inspired by my baking guru, Sally of Sally’s Baking Addiction with this recipe.
 I started with her instructions and then made a few adjustments to suit my taste.

 Isn’t that what baking and knitting and sewing is really about?
-We start with a recipe, and then adjust things to suit our own taste from there.
+We start with the instructions, and adjust things to suit our own taste.